cargomail-org/cargomail/README.md

 # Fedemail server & app

-A proof of concept: gRPC MTA, gRPC MDA, and Webmail App.
+A proof of concept: gRPC MTA, Webmail, and Webapp.